QUASI-DEV/www/md/faq.md

 - Enable the entire home to communicate with the blockchain: rent out a flat, an office space, access to Wi-Fi hotspots, or share any compatible smart object in range directly and securely.
 - Try out new, exciting applications: The Ethereum Computer is a full blown implementation of the Ethereum stack, and therefore can serve any Đapp via HDMI out to a home theater.
 - Browse the decentralized web securely: it’s easy to point a browser, mobile phone or tablet to the Ethereum Computer, keeping precious cryptographic keys secure within the confines of the local network.
 - Earn a passive income: the Ethereum Computer can be used to run an IPFS node and perhaps receiving rewards for renting unused hard drive space.
-The Ethereum Computer could also facilitate the creation of Oracles, earning tokens by providing physical data to blockchain smart contracts.
+The Ethereum Computer could also facilitate the creation of "Oracles", earning money by providing physical data to blockchain smart contracts.
 - Develop applications with Ethereum!
 Developers will never have to worry about installation difficulties.
 We’ll resolve compatibility issues between the various components of the Ethereum 'stack' (Whisper, EVM, Web3.js, Swarm, etc) and will push updates for users to accept only after we have tested the framework top to bottom.
-- Get rewarded for helping secure the Ethereum network without having to dedicate larger, more expensive equipment to that task (will be available once Ethereum has switched to PoS).
+- Get rewarded for helping secure the Ethereum network without having to dedicate larger, more expensive equipment to that task (will be applicable once Ethereum has switched to PoS).